itu-bdsa/lecture_notes/sessions/session_05/Slides.md

 Her advice is based on Robert C. Martin's SOLID principles.

-These slides are based on her [material from JetBrains](https://blog.jetbrains.com/upsource/2015/08/31/what-to-look-for-in-a-code-review-solid-principles-2/).
+These slides are based on [material from JetBrains](https://blog.jetbrains.com/upsource/2015/08/31/what-to-look-for-in-a-code-review-solid-principles-2/).

 ## Design: Single Responsibility Principle (SRP)